 Cool Springs Battlefield at Shenandoah University, Berryville

-A former golf course is now home to a 2.7-mile loop trail on paved paths with nice views of the Shenandoah River.
+A former golf course is now home to a 2.7-mile loop trail on paved paths with beautiful views of the Shenandoah River and surrounding countryside.
 At the northern end, a short spur leads to a pretty waterfall.
 During the Civil War, Confederate and Union forces clashed here in the Battle of Cool Spring.
-Today, the trail is on Shenandoah University property and is a quiet spot for hiking, birding, and relaxing by the river.
+Today, the trail is on Shenandoah University property and is a quiet spot for hiking, biking, birding, and relaxing by the river.

 Sleeter Lake Park, Round Hill

 Round Hill is a small town just east of Bluemont.
 In 2018, the town opened 11-acre Sleeter Lake Park to fishing, boating, and picnicking.
 Visitors can launch kayaks and fish from the shoreline, and there are picnic tables and grills.
 Unfortunately, the peaceful setting was marred by noisy construction across the lake on a weekday visit.
 The park is open seasonally from March 1 to November 1.

 Bee's Wing Farm

 Normally open by appointment only, Bee's Wing Farm hosts garden-inspired weddings brightened with fresh floral designs from their fields and greenhouse.
 They also offer nine Floral CSA subscriptions to brighten your home.
 In addition, seasonal Field Day events welcome the public to check out the farm and create their own bouquets.

 Places to Eat and Drink on a Bluemont Virginia Day Trip